OscarITMX/PlayerIO-jitterphysics/README.md

 # Welcome to PlayerIO-jitterphysics
+# - Documentation in how to use with PlayerIO in progress, you can copy paste this into your C# project, compile and it will work with PlayerIO.

 This is an adaptation of jitterphysics to work with the awesome PlayerIO multiplayer services. jitterphysics development looks to be quite abandon with better built-in solutions in game development tools like Unity.